 Just a note about design workflow.
 It is best to present multiple compositions (or 'comps' as they are referred to in the graphic design trade) when proposing a new brand design.
 Generally, at least 3 versions of varying conceptual approaches is a good starting point.

 This has the following advantages:

 - Reviewers are more forthcoming with constructive critique if they know there is less of a likelihood that the designer is invested in just one design.
 Everyone likes having choices, and no one wants to hurt anyone's ego.

 - Different comp concepts allow a broader understanding of where reviewers desire the design to go, before work is invested in the details.

 - Different approaches bring new ideas and discussions that can often benefit your 'favorite' comp, making it more appealing.

 For example, about 5 years ago, when designing the new logo for the company I work at, the design went through about 30 revisions, and that was after looking at over 20 comps.
 Logos are really that important to people.
 So having choices is essential to the process.

-#13 Updated by Tim Sutton about 6 years ago
+#13 Updated by Tim Sutton over 6 years ago

 I am going to close this ticket for now.
 We have been through a logo design competition subsequent to this ticket and had much discussion on the issue.
 One thing that is clear is that we should stick with our current branding until such time as we have a cohesive new approach.
 As such I will make a new splash and submit it to the community for comments for this release.
 In subsequent releases that will be a responsibility that we will delegate to the new design team that will be formed.

-#14 Updated by Salvatore Larosa about 6 years ago
+#14 Updated by Salvatore Larosa over 6 years ago